 How can we confirm that our Alkahest is the real Alkahest?

 We have obtained the real alkahest if gold foil or calcined gold dissolved in it soon becomes black.
-In fact, perfect blackness is the sign of a perfect reduction to Mercurius.
+Perfect blackness is the sign of a perfect reduction to Mercurius.

-Why ancient chemistry is so important for the first work?
+Why is ancient chemistry so crucial for the first work?

-Because many of the processes used to open salts are very similar.
-In fact, iatrochemists did look for medicines very easy to be assimilated.
+Because many of the processes used to open salts are very similar, iatrochemists looked for medicines that were very easy to assimilate.
 The only difference in many cases was the lack of reiterations.

 Can we say that the matter is just one in the first work?